rayzenai/url-manager/README.md

         'name',
         'slug',
         'description',
-        'is_active', // Required for URL visibility control
+        'is_active', // Or 'active' - configurable via activeUrlField() method
         // ... other fields
     ];